HumanSignal/label-studio/docs/source/guide/tasks.md

 ## General guidelines for importing data

-* For larger projects, do not upload data through the Label Studio interface.
-This works fine for proof of concept projects, but it is not recommended for larger projects.
-We recommend that you configure external storage instead.
 * It’s best to keep about 100k tasks / 100k annotations per project for optimal performance.
 * Avoid frequent imports because each new import requires lengthy background operations.
 One import per 30 seconds will work without overloads.

+!!! warning
+    For large projects or business critical projects, do not [upload media files through the Label Studio interface](#Import-data-from-the-Label-Studio-UI).
+This is especially true for files such as images, audio, video, etc.

+    Uploading data through the Label Studio UI works fine for proof of concept projects, but it is not recommended for larger projects.
+You will also face challenges when you want export your data or move it to another Label Studio instance or even just redeploy Label Studio.
+Finally, Label Studio is not designed as a hosting service at scale and does not have backups for imported media resources.

+    We strongly recommend that you configure external storage instead.

 ## Types of data you can import into Label Studio